 If you have a slow internet connection coming to the Wi-Fi router, it is obvious that you are going to get slow data flow to your Wi-Fi devices.
 So make sure that your internet connection does not have any issues and works as expected.
 Even though you have stable, fast internet, at times due to various problems, it can get slow.
 So, run an internet speed test to make sure everything is working perfectly and the issue is something else.

 This article has provided information on different issues that may cause your slow Wi-Fi speed.
-Once you can identify the problem, you’re halfway there in solving the problem.
+Once you can identify the problem, you’re halfway there to solve the problem.

 Do you want to find out why your Wi-Fi is slow?
 Here is an article on how to test your Wi-Fi speed on your computer or smartphone.